VRCFury/VRCFury/CONTRIBUTING.md

 ## Special Thanks to the contributors!

+* Morghus
-* Morghus (Numerous setup prefabs)
+  * Created numerous setup prefabs
+* GameGeek720
-* GameGeek720 (Toggle enhancements for transitions and the local player)
+  * Added Toggle enhancements for transitions and the local player
+* Raphiiko
-* Raphiiko (Global parameters for toggles)
+  * Added global parameters for Toggles
-* nullstalgia (Allow usage of buttons instead of toggles)
+* nullstalgia
+  * Added option for Toggles to use momentary push buttons